Holt Field, home of the Tigers and our amazing eight-million dollar Track and Field facility. Photo courtesy of sophomore Trey Walter.

-“Athletes are getting better because, you know, better research leads to better training and better weight lifting, which makes for better athletes,” said senior Track and Field sprinter and thrower Abel Ritter.
+“Athletes are getting better because, you know, better research leads to better training and better weight lifting, which makes for better athletes,” said Track and Field sprinter and thrower senior Abel Ritter.

 High school track athletes across the country are constantly raising the bar for what is possible for a teenager to achieve.
 However, the average track athlete is just there to have some fun and improve themselves, not to compare with others.